dankamongmen/notcurses/TERMINALS.md

 Attempting to force RGB color in screen 4.X **will not work**.

 Add `defutf8 on` to your `screenrc`, or run screen with `-U`, to ensure UTF-8.

+## tmux

+`tmux` supports 24-bit color through its `Tc` (Truecolor) extension.
+You'll need an entry in `tmux.conf` of the form:

+`set -ga terminal-overrides ",EXTERNALTERM:Tc"`

+Where `EXTERNALTERM` is your `TERM` variable at the time of attachment, e.g.:

+`set -ga terminal-overrides ",vte-256color:Tc"`

+You'll then need `COLORTERM=24bit` defined within your tmux environment.

 ## The Linux console